Griche414/acit2420-assignment1/README.md

 4. Replace the ```name``` and ```primary_group``` with your windows username.
 5. ```ssh-authorized keys``` will be replaced with the public key you used.

-6. Going back to the droplet creation, click Advanced Options
+6. Going back to the droplet creation, click Advanced Options.
 7. Click on Add Initialization scripts (free).
-8. Paste the block of text into the empty text box.
+8. Paste the block of text from your ```yaml``` file into the empty text box.
 9.
 ![image](https://github.com/Griche414/acit2420-assignment1/blob/main/Assets/yml.png)